 Here is the latest Georgia news from The Associated Press at 1:40 a.m.
 EDT

-ATLANTA (AP) — Rayshard Brooks is to be remembered at the Atlanta church where the Rev. Martin Luther King Jr. once preached.
-The private funeral for the man who was fatally shot by a police officer is to be held Tuesday at Ebenezer Baptist Church.
-The Rev. Raphael Warnock is to deliver the eulogy.
-Officer Garrett Rolfe fatally shot Brooks in the back after Brooks fired a Taser in his direction while running away after a struggle with officers outside a Wendy’s restaurant on June 12.
-Rolfe is white.
-Brooks was Black.
-King’s daughter, the Rev. Bernice King, also plans to deliver remarks at Brooks’ funeral.
+ATLANTA (AP) — Rayshard Brooks has been mourned at the Atlanta church where the Rev. Martin Luther King Jr. once preached.
+The private funeral for the black man who was shot by a white police officer was held Tuesday at Ebenezer Baptist Church.
+The pastor called Brooks a “high-profile casualty in the struggle for justice."
+Brooks and officers struggled outside a restaurant on June 12.
+An officer shot him in the back after Brooks fired a Taser in his direction while running away.
+King’s daughter, the Rev. Bernice King, said Brooks death “will not be in vain because justice will roll down like waters and righteousness like a mighty stream.”

-ATLANTA (AP) — In an abrupt turn, Republicans in the Georgia Senate have removed protections for police from hate crimes legislation, just days after adding them in over the objection of civil rights groups and Democrats.
-First responders were removed as a protected class from the bill Monday by the Senate Rules Committee after lawmakers said they struck a deal between parties.
-House Bill 426 would impose additional penalties for crimes motivated by the victim’s race, color, religion, national origin, sexual orientation, gender or disability.
-Many supporters were angered when Republicans added first responders to that list in committee on Friday.

-ATLANTA (AP) — A bill to let local voters decide whether to abolish the scandal-plagued Glynn County police department has gone to Gov. Brian Kemp for his approval or veto.
-The measure gained support in the Georgia legislature following the shooting death of Ahmaud Arbery.
-A nonbinding version of the referendum now awaits the governor's signature.
-A binding version also could reach his desk.
-They would let voters decide whether law enforcement duties in unincorporated areas of the coastal Georgia County should be handled by the Glynn County Sheriff's Department.
-Glynn County Chairman Mike Browning says both measures are a political favor to the local sheriff.